-On the way to the top you can see a pictograph panel known as Intestine Man, as well as viewpoints over the Monitor and Merrimac Buttes – named after two American Civil War steamships the same shape.
+On the way to the top you can see a pictograph panel known as Intestine Man, as well as viewpoints over the Monitor and Merrimac Buttes – named after two American Civil War steamships.
 Once you get to the top the landscape levels out and there are views for miles.

-10. Geronimo Trail, Arizona/New Mexico
+10. Geronimo Trail, Arizona and New Mexico

-Along the Geronimo Trail there are wonderful scenic views (especially at the AZ/NM state line), ranches (including historic Slaughter Ranch), San Bernardino National Wildlife Refuge, old cemeteries and a Mormon migration memorial marker.
+Along the Geronimo Trail there are wonderful scenic views (especially at the Arizona–New Mexico state line), ranches like the historic Slaughter Ranch, San Bernardino National Wildlife Refuge, old cemeteries and a Mormon migration memorial marker.

 Recommended by Charles from McCool Travel.